-Drugs and alcohol are used by a lot of people across the world for a good reason – in the short-term drugs and alcohol can make us feel good.
-Unfortunately, if they are used too often those short-term benefits are soon outweighed by long-term problems.
+Drugs and alcohol are used by a lot of people across the world for a good reason – in the short-term drugs and alcohol make us feel good or offer us some relief from unpleasant feelings.
+Unfortunately, those short-term benefits are soon outweighed by long-term problems.

 Drugs and alcohol cost a lot of money, the side effects or ‘comedowns’ can be nasty, we may be breaking the law, it may upset friends and family and it can be difficult to do all the things we want in life if we are frequently drunk or high.